Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in London-Literature

 Prof. Michael Kramp

 $6,050 (tentative) - This includes lodging and admission to several cultural activities.
-Not included: group airfare, local travel outside of the program, some meals, laundry, personal expenses, personal weekend travel or other costs.
+Not included: $50 registration fee, ,airfare, required cell phone, local travel outside of the program, some meals, laundry, personal expenses, personal weekend travel or other costs.

-All members of the London Study Abroad program will receive an iPad to use during the month-long trip as part of our coursework.
+All members of the Lehigh in London program will also receive an iPad to use during the month-long trip as part of our coursework.
 This technology will be particularly important to our study of visual texts, including photography and cinema, and we will also use the iPads to help engage and study the geography, urban planning, and architecture of London.

 ENGL 195: Literary London (3 credits)